 - You must be a U.S. citizen or eligible non-citizen.

 - You must be accepted and currently active in an eligible degree program or approved post-baccalaureate non-degree graduate preparatory coursework.
-See the Office of Financial Aid for more information about graduate preparatory programs.
+See the Office of Financial Aid at DePaul Central for more information about graduate preparatory programs.

 - You must have a high school diploma or General Educational Development (GED) certificate, or have completed a high school education in a homeschool setting approved under state law.
-Students who do not meet these eligibility requirements should contact the Office of Financial Aid for assistance.
+Students who do not meet these eligibility requirements should contact the Office of Financial Aid at DePaul Central for assistance.